API Examples

 Submit a Manual Approval

-Submitting a manual approval requires a desired state ID and the release channel name to approve for.
+Submitting a manual approval requires a desired state ID and the Release Channel name to approve for.

 from prodvana.client import Client, make_channel